trangnguyen2906/SQL-User-Churn-and-Retention-Mobile-Game/README.md

 - 🧠 Possible Reasons Behind Churn: Do uninstall patterns, short session durations, or low level completions precede user drop-off?

-The goal is to identify critical user behaviors that can guide strategies to **reduce churn** and **enhance retention** in mobile games.
+🎯 The goal is to **identify critical user behaviors** that can guide strategies to **reduce churn** and **enhance retention** in mobile games.

 ### 👤 Who is this project for?
-✔️ Data analysts & business analysts
-✔️ Decision-makers & stakeholders
+💡 Data Analysts & Business Analysts: looking to quantify and understand churn 💡 Game Designers & Developers: aiming to improve retention through data 💡 Product Managers & Growth Teams: tracking MAU/DAU and user lifecycle 💡 Stakeholders & Executives: making data-informed decisions on product direction

 ---